davidlesches/towncrier/README.md

 end
 ```

-Next, add a string column named "towncry_token" to that model.
+Next, add a string column named "towncrier_token" to that model.

 ```
-rails generate migration add_towncry_token_to_users towncry_token
+rails generate migration add_towncrier_token_to_users towncry_token
 rake db:migrate
 ```

-From this point on, each user's towncry_token will be populated on create.
+From this point on, each user's towncrier_token will be populated on create.
 If you already have users in your app, simply re-save them to populate their tokens.

 ```
 User.find_each(&:save)
 ```

 Finally, in your application **layout**, add a Javascript listener *before the closing /body tag*.
-This listens for the notifications coming in for the user.
+This listens for the notifications coming in for the target.

 ```
-<%= subscribe_to(current_user.towncry_channel) if current_user %>
+<%= subscribe_to(current_user.towncrier_channel) if current_user %>
 ```

 ## Usage